 Eurodollar Instruments.
-Each Portfolio, with the exception of U.S. Low Volatility Portfolio, may make investments in Eurodollar instruments.
+Each Portfolio may make investments in Eurodollar instruments.
 Eurodollar instruments are U.S. dollar-denominated futures contracts or options thereon which are linked to the LIBOR, although foreign currency denominated instruments are available from time to time.
 Eurodollar futures contracts enable purchasers to obtain a fixed rate for the lending of funds and sellers to obtain a fixed rate for borrowings.
 A Portfolio might use Eurodollar futures contracts and options thereon to hedge against changes in LIBOR, to which many interest rate swaps and fixed-income instruments are linked.